-The Council of Australian Governments Energy Council (COAG Energy Council), comprising the Australian Government and state and territory government energy ministers, have met to agree a coordinated and comprehensive approach to identifying and managing the impacts of COVID-19 on the energy sector.
+The former Council of Australian Governments Energy Council (COAG Energy Council), comprising the Australian Government and state and territory government energy ministers, agreed to a coordinated and comprehensive approach to identifying and managing the impacts of COVID-19 on the energy sector.
 This response builds on arrangements already in place for dealing with energy sector impacts, such as extreme weather events and bushfires.

-The Energy Coordination Mechanism will bring together senior executives from governments and industry.
-This cooperation will be important to allow governments and industry to ensure the energy sector continues to support the economy and community.
+The Energy Coordination Mechanism brings together senior executives from governments and industry.
+This cooperation is important to allow governments and industry to ensure the energy sector continues to support the economy and community.
 Ministers encouraged energy generators, retailers and networks to consider support measures for customers experiencing difficult circumstances as a result of the coronavirus.

 Energy Market response to the coronavirus pandemic

-The Australian Energy Market Operator (AEMO) is now enacting its full suite of pandemic responses to provide the maximum possible protection and resilience for its critical operations and people.
+The Australian Energy Market Operator (AEMO) is now and has been implementing its full suite of pandemic responses to provide the maximum possible protection and resilience for its critical operations and people.
 AEMO is also working with the energy industry including electricity generators, gas facilities, network businesses and other market participants to support additional pandemic management actions across the sector.

 The Australian Energy Regulator (AER) has set reasonable expectations of energy companies to protect householders and small business customers during the COVID-19 pandemic.
-These have been extended from 31 July 2020 to 31 March 2021.
+These have been extended to 31 March 2021.
 The AER’s Statement of Expectations sets out a range measures, including:

 - waiving any disconnection, re-connection and/or contract break fees for small businesses which have gone into hibernation, along with daily supply charges to retailers, during any period of disconnection until at least 31 March 2021